-Since I was in Senegal (2012) and found “Plants for Arid Lands” published by International Bee Research Association on the bookshelf which had a small chapter Bees and Honey in the Exploitation of Arid Land Resources by Eva Crane.
+Since I was in Senegal (2012) and found “Plants for Arid Lands” published by the International Bee Research Association on the bookshelf which had a small chapter Bees and Honey in the Exploitation of Arid Land Resources by Eva Crane.
 Through more and more literature review and a cross-referencing local plant databases/writings with known nectar sources, I’ve gotten to have a pretty comprehensive list going.

 So a little background.
 There are 7 species of the 200,000 bees that specifically produce honey in massive amounts.
 These we call honey bees or Apis mellifera.
 There are races of these that have been breed over time.
 Much like we have races of humans, we are all still people, we all come from certain places making us identify with those locations and in some cases even have specialized characteristics.
 Example of races in honey bees would be Italian (A. mellifera ligustica), Carnolian (A. mellifera carnica), Caucasian/Russian (A. mellifera caucasica) and African (A. mellifera adansonii)

 Honey bees are generalists when it comes to flowers, meaning they will touch many different flowers for a multitude of reasons.
-Some for nectar, others for pollen, some for propalis, but few plants can provide more than one of these.
+Some for nectar, others for pollen, some for propolis, but few plants can provide more than one of these.
 The plants themselves are specialized.
-Also the bee will follow the bloom of one plant until it’s finished.
+Also, the bee will follow the bloom of one plant until it’s finished.
 So if a mango tree is in bloom it will continue to look for mango flowers until the bloom has ended.

 Evolutionary plants have created flowers to attract pollinators to increase fertilization and thus dissemination of themselves.
 Nectar within the flowers assists in attracting certain pollinators, such as honey bees, to visit the flower taking pollen and transferring it to the stigma, or female part, in order to create a seed.
 Nectar us a sugar-rich liquid produced by glands called nectaries.
-Bees use nectar, mixing it with an enzyme in their ‘honey stomach’ to create honey once it’s stored in wax comb, water content is evaporated to below 18.2 percent and is capped with wax.
+Bees use nectar, mixing it with an enzyme in their ‘honey stomach’ to create honey once it’s stored in the wax comb, water content is evaporated to below 18.2 percent and is capped with wax.
 Honey is the main food source for bees in the hive.

 Bees also use pollen, plant’s male gametes, as a food source.
-Pollen is the protein source needed for rearing one worker bee from larval to adult stage requires approximately 120-145 mg of pollen.
+Pollen is the protein source needed for rearing one worker bee from larval to the adult stage requires approximately 120-145 mg of pollen.
 An average bee colony will collect about 20-57 kg (44-125 pounds) of pollen a year.
 By natural instinct, bees will collect only the best entomophily pollen grains that are higher in nutritional value.

-Propolis, often referred to as bee glue, is used in the hive to seal cracks, crevices or encase carcasses that cannot be removed from the hive.
-Typically collected from the sap or resin of certain trees and small number of flowers.
+Propolis often referred to as bee glue, is used in the hive to seal cracks, crevices or encase carcasses that cannot be removed from the hive.
+Typically collected from the sap or resin of certain trees and the small number of flowers.
 Propolis has been used medically for its antimicrobial, immunostimulant, and antioxidant properties which vary due to location in which it is procured based on plant sources in the area.

-So I have started collecting lists, as many as I can find and cross referencing them.
+So I have started collecting lists, as many as I can find and cross-referencing them.
 Most are through scientific literature.
 Dr. Eva Crane (foremost researcher on honey bees) was no slouch, her Trust has 40,000 abstracts available to search along with her publishing 300 papers and many books over her lifetime.
 Others are found through beekeepers I’ve heard of or found through the wonderful place of the internet.
 Most beekeepers are amazing people who are willing to help out each other to further honey bees, habitat and generally overall goodness on the planet.

 After all of that, I would love to share it on a website such as Zooniverse or Inaturalist, to further have citizen scientists help identify where the plants grow and the bloom pattern in that location, hopefully on a global scale.
-This information would then assist beekeepers, land owners, farmers, environmentalists, policy makers, and others to maintain and increase habitat and food sources world wide.
+This information would then assist beekeepers, landowners, farmers, environmentalists, policymakers, and others to maintain and increase habitat and food sources worldwide.

 Lack of knowledge is one thing, but in this day and age of information the world is becoming and smaller and smaller place.
 People want to help bees, I don’t believe we need more beekeepers, we need better beekeepers, farmers, stewards, with better information to make a better place for all of use.